 Fields of wildflowers blanket the roadside while sweeping hills give way to breathtaking vistas.
 The stress of driving melts away as you approach a small roadside BBQ stand and you realize you’ve made the right choice by adding a little time to your drive.
 You took the scenic route, and you couldn’t be happier about it.

 Interstate highways typically help you get from point A to point B as directly as possible, but many times, these routes sacrifice natural beauty and unique experiences in favor of efficiency.
-See below for reasons to take the roads less traveled as well as a few tips on how to find the best scenic routes.
+Here are reasons to take the roads less traveled.

 See the views